-Many restaurants, cafe or take away eatery owners refrain from running email marketing campaigns.
+Many restaurants, cafe or take away eatery owners refrain from running restaurant email marketing campaigns.
 Some think emails are an old-fashioned way to promote their services and hence it’s ineffective.
-Others prefer using Facebook and Twitter as they think these social media platforms have a far wider reach.
+Others prefer using Facebook and Twitter as they think these social media platforms have a far wider reach (Try these tips to increase your Social Media Marketing outreach).
 Well, we have news for you!

 - Email has nearly three times as many users account as Facebook and Twitter combined.